sansarip/peanuts/README.md

 ## Known Limitations <a name="limitations"></a>

-This library doesn't fully replicate all of the bells and whistles of the `defn` macro or the `fn` form.
+This library doesn't fully replicate all the bells and whistles of the `defn` macro or the `fn` form.

 There are a couple known limitations: